KJ7PPK/BirdFeeder/README.md

-# BirdFeeder
+# BirdFeeder - Turn Android phones into RTSP Microphones
-Turns Android phones into audio sources, built for [BirdNET-Go](https://github.com/tphakala/birdnet-go).
+BirdFeeder is a single APK that creates an uncompressed PCM audio stream using the device's built-in microphones.
+Created for use with [BirdNET-Go](https://github.com/tphakala/birdnet-go), but could be utilized for other scenarios where you need an RTSP audio stream.

-**BirdFeeder** is a single apk that can run as the default launcher, creates an uncompressed PCM RTSP stream locally upon launch or boot. *(Note: BirdFeeder was previously built on Termux and scripts.
-If you prefer that method, I've moved it here: [BirdFeeder_Termux](https://github.com/KJ7PPK/BirdFeeder_Termux)*
+*(Note: BirdFeeder was previously built on a Termux stack and scripts.
+If you prefer that method, I've archived it here: [BirdFeeder_Termux](https://github.com/KJ7PPK/BirdFeeder_Termux)*)

 ---